-EFRAG also supports the proposed amendments on IFRS 16 Leases and IFRS 4 Insurance Contracts, noting that these amendments are proposed for similar reasons as the proposed amendments to apply paragraph B.5.4.5 of IFRS 9 and hence increase comparability.
+EFRAG also supports the proposed amendments on IFRS 16 Leases and IFRS 4 Insurance Contracts, noting that these amendments are proposed for similar reasons as the amendments to apply paragraph B.5.4.5 of IFRS 9, i.e. providing more useful information to users of financial statements and significantly reducing the operational burden on preparers, and hence increase relevance and comparability.

-EFRAG agrees with the proposed disclosures as they will assist users of financial statements in understanding the effects of IBOR reform for an entity to the extent they reflect the entity-specific impacts from transitioning from IBOR to an alternative benchmark rate.
+EFRAG agrees with the proposed disclosures as they will assist users of financial statements in understanding the effects of the IBOR reform for an entity to the extent they reflect the entity-specific impacts from transitioning from IBOR to an alternative benchmark rate.